MrYsLab/python_banyan/docs/examples_intro.md

 ```

 ##### subscriber and publisher ports
 These are default IP ports dictated by those set for the backplane.
-Normally the
+Usually, the
 defaults are accepted.
 However, they may be modified if there are any port conflicts, or if you are running in a system
 that has more than one backplane running on a computer.